-High insulin and insulin-like growth factor (IGF)-1 levels resulting from chronic ingestion of high carbohydrate meals can directly promote tumor cell proliferation via the insulin/IGF1 signaling pathway.
+- High insulin and insulin-like growth factor (IGF)-1 levels resulting from chronic ingestion of high carbohydrate meals can directly promote tumour cell proliferation via the insulin/IGF1 signalling pathway.

-Elevated ketone bodies when insulin and blood glucose levels are low appear to negatively affect growth of different malignant cells, or are not readily usable for metabolic demands by tumor cells.
+- Elevated ketone bodies when insulin and blood glucose levels are low appear to negatively affect growth of different malignant cells or are not readily usable for metabolic demands by tumour cells.

 One particular study correlated breast cancer and carbohydrate consumption levels.
 2 It compared a sample of 475 women on a low carbohydrate diet with 1391 control subjects.
 The conclusion reached was that ‘a high percentage of calories from carbohydrate, but not from fat, was associated with increased breast cancer risk.’